HimoriK/book/src/ch01-01-installation.md

 that you can read it offline.
 Run `rustup doc` to open the local documentation in your browser.

-Any time a type or function is provided by the standard library and you’re not sure what it does or how to use it, use the application programming interface (API) documentation to find out!
+If you need to learn a type or function provided by the standard library, check the application programming interface (API) documentation!

 [otherinstall]: https://forge.rust-lang.org/infra/other-installation-methods.html
 [install]: https://www.rust-lang.org/tools/install